atnimak/FileHelper/README.md

 # FileHelper
-Now this is an application that allows you to manage image files using from descriptions and keywords from exif.
-The application is only for windows, because to get the exif data I use
+This is an application that helps to manage image files using the description and keywords from EXIF.
+FileHelper scans the folder with pairs of images (jpg + eps), which differ only in extensions.
+And selects those jpg-files that have keywords in the EXIF.
+Then the FileHelper moves the jpg-files and their eps-pairs to the specified folders.
+The number of target folders is unlimited.
-<a href="https://www.sno.phy.queensu.ca/~phil/exiftool/" target="_blank">ExifTool</a>.
-So this application must be installed on your system.